Get Help Now (800) 516-4357

 Xanax is a powerful benzodiazepine drug that can cause an overdose when abused or used in combination with other substances.
+How much Xanax is too much?
 The signs of a Xanax overdose include extreme drowsiness, muscle weakness, slurred speech, balance issues, lightheadedness, slowed breathing and heartbeat, and coma.

 Struggling with Xanax Addiction?
 Get Help Now